Russian (original) text

 What can you tell us about her relations with the writer Sholokhov?

 I seem to recall that, I think last spring, my wife told me that she had meet Sholokhov, who had come to Moscow and dropped in at the journal "SSSR na stroike".
-There was nothing suprising in this, Ezhova always tried to meet writers and never missed an opportunity to do so.
+There was nothing surprising in this, Ezhova always tried to meet writers and never missed an opportunity to do so.
 I was very well informed about this.

 Good.
 And what did you do when you found out about the intimate relations between Ezhova and Sholokhov?